Knowledge Base

 async function simpleRAG(question) {

 // 1.
-Call CNB knowledge base for retrieval
+Query CNB knowledge base

 const response = await fetch(`https://api.cnb.cool/${REPO_SLUG}/-/knowledge/base/query`, {